DIY Page - Ortobi82

 The transistion between pre-6.0 and 6.x was painful, a huge majority of tutorials were made in almost prehistoric times,completly irrelevent.
 I also created a full folder of parts once i got familiar with the nightly build, after that i continued to use this build even after final 6.x release.

-I had some pcb routing errors, i scrapped all the QMK stuff and went for something easier and appealing in Micropython/Circuitpython.
+I had some pcb routing errors, i scrapped all the QMK stuff and went for something easier and appealing in Micropython/Circuitpython bringing me back to the time i used Fritzing.
 And I learned I cannot do matrixes over a MUX and direct inputs from the board -despite all the documentation I read. i need to read docs better.
 The last PCB i did was ok-ish.

 I've had help for routing from a engineer not specialized in pcb manufacturing but that knew more about it than me, and he showed me some stuff, and from that fresh knowledge i did some mistakes.